This simple tutorial shows how to enable Wi-Fi hotspot in most Linux desktop, including Ubuntu, Fedora, KUbuntu, Linux Lite, Manjaro, and more.

 - A Wi-Fi adapter is free for access point.

-In the next pop-up dialog, just type a password for authentication when trying to connect this hostspot.
+3. In the next pop-up dialog, set the password used for access this hostspot.

 Once you click ‘Turn on’, the Wi-Fi settings page should display QR code that mobile device can scan to connect.
 As well, it displays the network name, security type (WPA & WPA2 Personal by default) and the password.

 Option 2: Enable Wifi hotspot in KDE Plasma (KUbuntu, Ubuntu Studio, etc)

 This is for the KDE Plasma desktop, which is default in KUbuntu, Ubuntu Studio, KDE neon, and optional in other Linux including Arch, Debian, Fedora, Manjaro and more.

 1. First, search for and open “System Settings” from start menu.
 When it opens, navigate to “Network -> Connections” from left.
 Then, click the bottom “+” to create a new network.